SPJ Pro Bono Internship in the Probate and Family Court

 The program is a 10-week commitment.
 Interns are placed in the Suffolk, Middlesex, and Norfolk Probate and Family Court Register’s Office, working directly alongside courthouse staff.
 This is an unpaid, non-credit internship, but it offers invaluable experience and a flexible schedule that can fit around other commitments.

 We ask interns to spend at least one full day or two half days, preferably mornings, at their courthouse each week.
 Students provide information and the appropriate forms to pro se litigants navigating through the Probate and Family Court.
-In addition interested students have the opportunity to also participate in VLP’s Guardianship and Family Law Clinics
+In addition interested students have the opportunity to participate in VLP’s Guardianship and Family Law Clinics

 - At the Suffolk Probate and Family Court in Boston interns staff the very busy Register’s office and have the chance to help the Lawyer for the Day, and observe court proceedings.
 Click for court information and directions.